Behnam-sn/Castle-Docusaurus/docs/development/Estimating.md

 You’ll find that each component will typically have parameters that affect how it contributes to the overall model.
 At this stage, simply identify each parameter.

+### Give Each Parameter a Value

+Once you have the parameters broken out, you can go through and assign each one a value.
+You expect to introduce some errors in this step.
+The trick is to work out which parameters have the most impact on the result, and concentrate on getting them about right.
+Typically, parameters whose values are added into a result are less significant than those that are multiplied or divided.
+Doubling a line speed may double the amount of data received in an hour, while adding a 5ms transit delay will have no noticeable effect.

+You should have a justifiable way of calculating these critical parameters.
+For the queuing example, you might want to measure the actual transaction arrival rate of the existing system, or find a similar system to measure.
+Simi- larly, you could measure the current time taken to serve a request, or come up with an estimate using the techniques described in this section.
+In fact, you’ll often find yourself basing an estimate on other subestimates.
+This is where your largest errors will creep in.

+### Calculate the Answers

+Only in the simplest of cases will an estimate have a single answer.
+You might be happy to say “I can walk five cross-town blocks in 15 minutes.”
+However, as the systems get more complex, you’ll want to hedge your answers.
+Run multiple calculations, varying the values of the critical parameters, until you work out which ones really drive the model.
+A spreadsheet can be a big help.
+Then couch your answer in terms of these parameters.
+“The response time is roughly three quarters of a second if the system has SSDs and 32GB of memory, and one second with 16GB memory.”
+(Notice how “three quarters of a second” conveys a different feeling of accuracy than 750ms.)

+During the calculation phase, you get answers that seem strange.
+Don’t be too quick to dismiss them.
+If your arithmetic is correct, your understanding of the problem or your model is probably wrong.
+This is valuable information.

+### Keep Track of Your Estimating Prowess

+We think it’s a great idea to record your estimates so you can see how close you were.
+If an overall estimate involved calculating subestimates, keep track of these as well.
+Often you’ll find your estimates are pretty good—in fact, after a while, you’ll come to expect this.

+When an estimate turns out wrong, don’t just shrug and walk away—find out why.
+Maybe you chose some parameters that didn’t match the reality of the problem.
+Maybe your model was wrong.
+Whatever the reason, take some time to uncover what happened.
+If you do, your next estimate will be better.

+## Estimating Project Schedules

+Normally you’ll be asked to estimate how long something will take.
+If that “something” is complex, the estimate can be very difficult to produce.
+In this section, we’ll look at two techniques for reducing that uncertainty.

+### Painting the Missile

+“How long will it take to paint the house?”

+“Well, if everything goes right, and this paint has the coverage they claim, it might be as few as 10 hours.
+But that’s unlikely: I’d guess a more realistic figure is closer to 18 hours.
+And, of course, if the weather turns bad, that could push it out to 30 or more.”

+That’s how people estimate in the real world.
+Not with a single number (unless you force them to give you one) but with a range of scenarios.

+When the U.S. Navy needed to plan the Polaris submarine project, they adopted this style of estimating with a methodology they called the Program Evaluation Review Technique, or PERT.

+Every PERT task has an optimistic, a most likely, and a pessimistic estimate.
+The tasks are arranged into a dependency network, and then you use some simple statistics to identify likely best and worst times for the overall project.

+Using a range of values like this is a great way to avoid one of the most com- mon causes of estimation error: padding a number because you’re unsure.
+Instead, the statistics behind PERT spreads the uncertainty out for you, giving you better estimations of the whole project.

+However, we’re not big fans of this.
+People tend to produce wall-sized charts of all the tasks in a project, and implicitly believe that, just because they used a formula, they have an accurate estimate.
+The chances are they don’t, because they have never done this before.

+### Eating the Elephant

+We find that often the only way to determine the timetable for a project is by gaining experience on that same project.
+This needn’t be a paradox if you practice incremental development, repeating the following steps with very thin slices of functionality:

+• Check requirements
+• Analyze risk (and prioritize riskiest items earlier)
+• Design, implement, integrate
+• Validate with the users

+Initially, you may have only a vague idea of how many iterations will be required, or how long they may be.
+Some methods require you to nail this down as part of the initial plan; however, for all but the most trivial of projects this is a mistake.
+Unless you are doing an application similar to a previous one, with the same team and the same technology, you’d just be guessing.

+So you complete the coding and testing of the initial functionality and mark this as the end of the first iteration.
+Based on that experience, you can refine your initial guess on the number of iterations and what can be included in each.
+The refinement gets better and better each time, and confidence in the schedule grows along with it.
+This kind of estimating is often done during the team’s review at the end of each iterative cycle.

+That’s also how the old joke says to eat an elephant: one bite at a time.

+This may not be popular with management, who typically want a single, hard- and-fast number before the project even starts.
+You’ll have to help them understand that the team, their productivity, and the environment will determine the schedule.
+By formalizing this, and refining the schedule as part of each iteration, you’ll be giving them the most accurate scheduling estimates you can.

+## What to Say When Asked for an Estimate

+You say “I’ll get back to you.”

+You almost always get better results if you slow the process down and spend some time going through the steps we describe in this section.
+Estimates given at the coffee machine will (like the coffee) come back to haunt you.